bars

 How can I export the sequence of a primer I've just designed?

-With the primer open in the primer viewer window, click the toolbar button Export Primer Sequence.
+With the primer open in the primer viewer window, click the Info tab and then click the toolbar button Export Primer Sequence.
 Select the option to export the primer sequence to a disk file or to copy the primer sequence to the Windows clipboard so that you can paste the primer sequence into another application.
-If your primer is a part of a primer collection, just open the Primer List and highlight this primer in your collection.
+If your primer is a part of a primer collection, just open the Primer List and select (highlight) this primer in your collection.
 Click the toolbar button Export Primer Sequence and select to export to a disk file or copy to the clipboard.

 Back to Top